KrystianLis/elym-open-api/README.md

 ./integration-tests-script.sh
 ```
-# Deployemnt on Kubernetes using Helm
+# Deployement on Kubernetes using Helm

 This command installs a chart.
 ```